You can edit individual formulas in the minibuffer or directly in the

 Edit the formula associated with the current column/field in the minibuffer.
 See Column formulas, and Field and range formulas.

 Re-insert the active formula (either a field formula, or a column formula) into the current field, so that you can edit it directly in the field.
 The advantage over editing in the minibuffer is that you can use the command C-c ?.

-While editing a formula in a table field, highlight the field(s) referenced by the reference at the cursor position in the formula.
+While editing a formula in a table field, highlight the field(s) referenced by the reference at point position in the formula.

-Edit all formulas for the current table in a special buffer, where the formulas will be displayed one per line.
-If the current field has an active formula, the cursor in the formula editor will mark it.
-While inside the special buffer, Org will automatically highlight any field or range reference at the cursor position.
+Edit all formulas for the current table in a special buffer, where the formulas are displayed one per line.
+If the current field has an active formula, point in the formula editor marks it.
+While inside the special buffer, Org automatically highlights any field or range reference at point position.
 You may edit, remove and add formulas, and use the following commands: